aashuprakash/BTP_SEM-6/README.md

 # BTP_SEM-6
--

-Developing statistical model for defining biogenesis and degradation pathway using gene variability and mutations.
+-Developing statistical model for defining biogenesis and degradation pathway using gene variability and mutations.
 --
 htseq
 -